kkan0615/kkan0615.github.io/_posts/2022-09-03-react-typescript-web-worker.md

 }, [])
 ```
 ### Note
+- postMessage() function sends message to background (worker).
-- Because of builder, the developers can just import file and put in the Worker class constructor parameter
+- Because of builder, the developers can just import file and put in the Worker class constructor parameter.

 # Refs
 - https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers